ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-We put a square bracket after the function name, which includes a symbolic name, and that name is then used instead of concrete types in the [proc] header or in the [proc] body.
+We put a square bracket after the function name, which includes a symbolic name, and that name is then used instead of concrete types in the `proc` header or in the `proc` body.

-We can now call that [proc] with parameters of different types, including [int] and [float] types.
-You may wonder why that works --- Nim is a statically typed language, so how can the parameter of function [sqr()] as well accept an integer as a floating point number?
+We can now call that `proc` with parameters of different types, including `int` and `float` types.
+You may wonder why that works --- Nim is a statically typed language, so how can the parameter of function `sqr()` as well accept an integer as a floating point number?
 Is there a hidden type conversion involved?
-No, the trick is that whenever we call that generic [proc] with a different type, then a new [proc] or function is instantiated.
-As we called the generic [sqr()] [proc] with an [int] and a
+No, the trick is that whenever we call that generic `proc` with a different type, then a new `proc` or function is instantiated.
+As we called the generic `sqr()` `proc` with an `int` and a
-[float] parameter, during compile time the compiler creates machine code for two separate functions, one which is called when an [int]{.int} is passed as parameter, and one which is called when a [float] is passed.
-If we called that [proc] name again with an [int] or [float] parameter, then one of the two existing [procs] would be used.
-But for a different, still unused data type like [float32], again a new [proc] would be instantiated.
-In this way, generics [procs] can lead to some code bloat.
-Note that calling the generic function with a data type like a character or a [string] would fail, as that types do not support multiplication with itself.
+`float` parameter, during compile time the compiler creates machine code for two separate functions, one which is called when an `int` is passed as parameter, and one which is called when a `float` is passed.
+If we called that `proc` name again with an `int` or `float` parameter, then one of the two existing `procs` would be used.
+But for a different, still unused data type like `float32`, again a new `proc` would be instantiated.
+In this way, generics `procs` can lead to some code bloat.
+Note that calling the generic function with a data type like a character or a `string` would fail, as that types do not support multiplication with itself.

-A slightly different notation is available by so called [or] types:
+A slightly different notation is available by so called `or` types: